xmartlabs/xmartlabs.github.io/_posts/2015-09-29-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 For example in the code example shown above `$0` is an instance of `SegmentedRow<Emoji>` and its `value` property type is `Emoji` whereas NameRow's `value` property type is `String`.
 Similarly `SegmentedRow<Emoji>`'s `options` array property only stores `Emoji` instances and `options` is not available in `NameRow`.
 The same applies to any chainable method we invoke to set up a row, for example `cell` and `row` parameters of `cellUpdate` and `cellSetup` closure are also strongly typed.

 Additionally Eureka makes sure that each new user defined `Row` has a specific value type and a specific TableViewCell type, this is possible combining Swift Generics and Type Constraints.
-By definition any `Row` must extend from `Row<T: Equatable, CellType: GenericCellProtocol where CellType: BaseCell, CellType.ValueType == T>` class ensuring that each `Row` has a defined value type `T` and works with a specific table view cell `CellType` which holds a row of type `T`.
+By definition any `Row` must extend from `Row<T: Equatable, Cell: CellType where Cell: BaseCell, Cell.Value == T>` class ensuring that each `Row` has a defined value type `T` and works with a specific table view cell `Cell` which holds a row of type `T`.

 I can ensure Eureka is super safe either during form creation or when defining new row and cell types.